-Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a to this service fully attained.
+Includes 13 standards that support an outcome where consumers participate in and receive timely assessment, followed by services that are planned, coordinated, and delivered in a timely and appropriate manner, consistent with current legislation.

-Access to the facility is appropriate and efficiently managed with relevant information provided to the resident/family.
+Access to the facility is appropriate and efficiently managed with relevant information provided to the potential resident/family.

 The multidisciplinary team, including the registered nurses and general practitioner, assess residents' needs on admission.
 Care plans are individualised, based on a comprehensive range of information and accommodate any new problems that might arise.
-Files reviewed demonstrated that the care provided and needs of residents are reviewed and evaluated on a regular and timely basis.
+Files reviewed demonstrated that the care provided and needs of residents were reviewed and evaluated on a regular and timely basis.
 Residents are referred or transferred to other health services as required.